-Required Course Materials: All students are required to have a graphic calculator.
-The TI 83+, 84, 84+ or N=Spire will be used.
+Required Course Materials: All students are required to have a graphing calculator.
+The TI 84+ is recommended.

 Description: AP Calculus BC is designed to be the equivalent of both first and second semester college calculus courses.
 This course reviews all the AP Calculus AB topics in differential and integral calculus, while adding parametric, polar curves and vector-valued functions to the discussion of limits, derivatives, and integrals.
 It also covers additional integration techniques, and has a strong focus on sequences and series (including convergence and divergence, Taylor and Maclaurin series).